tinamayswinkels/sukhavati/_posts/2026-04-15-inside-shirodhara-therapy-in-bali-for-deep-nervous-reset.md

 * Anxiety or emotional volatility
 * Fragmented sleep and night waking
 * Cycles of energy crashes and overdrive
-* A sense of being permanently "on" for everyone else
+* A sense of being permanently “on” for everyone else

 For women, we may combine Shirodhara with gentle yoga, hormone-supportive Ayurvedic herbs, and nourishment that rebuilds depleted reserves.
 The treatment can help soften nervous system hypervigilance, which often amplifies both emotional stress and hormonal symptoms.